 Our furniture is designed and manufactured for use in high traffic public areas.

-- The chair is made from premium-grade solid wood.
-All joints are glued, screwed, and connected by mortise and big tenon.
+- All joints are glued, screwed, and connected by mortise and big tenon.

 - Upholstery Options:

 - Standard Black is commercial-grade vinyl with CAL 117